 Elements at the same level are generally not ordered.
 For example,

 <service>elements can be intermixed in any sequence.
-(An
+There are two key exceptions to this rule, however:

 - In a formal sense, all attributes are optional.
 However, there are some